thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 }
 ```

-I'll check my syntax with the `puppet parser` tool.
+Before moving on, I'll check my syntax with the `puppet parser` tool.

     puppet parser validate pasture/manifests/init.pp

 ## Service

-While the cowsay command I installed in the previous quest runs once and
+While the cowsay command I installed in the previous lesson runs once and
 exits, Pasture is intended to be run as a service.
-A Pasture process will run
+This way, a Pasture process can run
 in the background and listen for any incoming requests on its designated port.
 Because my agent node is running CentOS 7, I'll use the systemd
-service manager to handle my Pasture process.
+service manager to handle this Pasture process.
-Although some packages set up their own service unit files, Pasture does not.
+Although some packages set up their own service unit files, Pasture does not,
-It's easy enough to use a `file` resource to create my own.
+so I'll have to use a `file` resource to create my own.
 This service unit
-file will tell systemd how and when to start my Pasture application.
+file will tell systemd how and when to start the Pasture application.

+Setting up this service unit file will very similar to setting up the
+configuration file.
+I'll first create the file in the module's files
+directory, then create a file resource with a source parameter pointing
+to the new file.

 <div class = "lvm-task-number"><p>Task 10:</p></div>

-First, I create a file called `pasture.service`.
+I'll call this new file `pasture.service`.

     vim pasture/files/pasture.service

-And include the following contents:
+And I'll enter the configuration settings to describe how I want systemd
+to manage this service.

 ```
 [Unit]